 Customization options include the provision to modify your backup set and its schedule, reporting options and more.
 Data is transferred and stored using 256-bit AES encryption with a user-defined key that is not stored anywhere on the servers.
 This ensures data is safe and secure.

 The graphical interface makes it easy to navigate through the application.
-Key features include bandwidth throttle, data compression and incremental backups that ensure fast backups, restore of previous versions of files, archive cleanup and, time machine backup among others.
-To download the application, log into IBackup.com
+Key features include bandwidth throttle, data compression and incremental backups that ensure fast backups, restore of previous versions of files, archive cleanup and open/locked file and mapped drive backup among others.

-Follow the steps listed below to install the application:
+Use the below command to install the IBackup application silently.

 You may opt to upgrade your account to accommodate the extra storage or remove some data from your account to bring it in line with your current quota.
-To upgrade your account, log into IBackup.com and click 'Upgrade'.
+To upgrade your account, log into IBackup desktop application and click 'Upgrade'.

 Alternately, select the files/folders that you want to delete and click the icon.

 Note: IBackup provides on demand storage for paid accounts with an additional charge of $2/GB.

 The total storage space used information is not displayed in real-time.
 It is computed on a periodical basis.
 For updated information, click the quota display area (refer image), the quota used will be recalculated.
 For accounts with large number of files, the process may take time.